YOWCT/Digital-Government-Civic-Tech-Open-Curriculum/Data-literacy/README.md

 ## Objectives

+- Defining data
 - Basing decisions on data and evidence
 - Building systems that collect the right data
 - Communicating data effectively

 ## Goals

+### Understanding Data

+*What is the basic definition of data and how does it differ from information*

+Before we can explore data literacy, it is important to set a common definition for data and to differentiate data from information.

 ### Using Data to Make Decisions